 A healthy spine protects your spinal cord and nerve roots.
 Nerve roots are the tiny bundles of nerves that branch off of your spinal cord and transmit nerve messages to your bones, muscles, and skin in your upper and lower extremities.

 Spinal Stenosis is a condition where the spinal column that protects your spinal cord, the small openings (foramen) where the nerve roots branch out from the spine or the space between each vertebra becomes narrow.
 This narrowing can compress the spinal cord and nerve roots which results in mild to severe pain or numbness in your arms or legs.

 - Degenerative Disc Disease

 - Ligamentum Flavum Thickening

-Ligamentum Flavum Thickening – The medical term is Ligamentum Flavum Hypertrophy, which is basically thickening of the ligament that runs along the inside of the spinal canal.
+Ligamentum Flavum Thickening – The medical term is Ligamentum Flavum Hypertrophy, which is basically the thickening of the ligament that runs along the inside of the spinal canal.
 As you age this ligament, called the ligamentum flavum, can become inflamed, thick and swollen.
-The thickening of the ligamentum flavum causes the spinal canal to narrow which can compressed the nerve roots and spinal cord.
+The thickening of the ligamentum flavum causes the spinal canal to narrow which can compress the nerve roots and spinal cord.

 Degenerative Disc Disease – This is a condition where the discs between the vertebrae start to wear down.
 As they degenerate the discs can become flattened and bulge outward.
 When the damaged disc bulge back into the spinal canal the nerve roots and spinal cord can become compressed or pinched.